hskimhello/helloworld/README.md

-# This is a tutorial GitHub repository for CAU OSSPPL course.
+# HELLO!
+This is a tutorial GitHub repository for CAU OSSPPL course.
+# 20200123 Hwang seo jin